 For starters, plan to spend at least 3 full days in Siem Reap to see the temples (more if you want to do a Tonle Sap river cruise, see outlying temples, hang out in the town, etc).
 Phnom Penh is a charming little city and worth at least 2 days.
 The museum, Places, Wat Ohnom, Tuol Sleng (genocide museum) and some of the markets are very worth seeing.
 I have been to Cambodia 4 times and sponsor some kids at an orphange just outside of Phnom Penh, so I have been visiting once a year. about 8 years ago

 Definitely visit angkor wat as has already been mentioned (there are several temples in the area).
 I wish I had a chance to spend more time in Phnom Penh.
 As has already been mentioned Tuol Sleng is definitely a requirement, and will provide a good background on the genocide under Pol Pot (http://en.wikipedia.org/wiki/Tuol_Sleng_Genocide_Museum).
 Choeung Ek is a memorial on the outskirts of Phnom Penh.
 Very sobering, but still an important place to visit (http://en.wikipedia.org/wiki/Choeung_Ek).

 I also visited sihanoukville which i didn't enjoy.
 It is a resort town, but a big tourist trap.
-I would have preferred an extra day in Phnom Penh. almost 8 years ago
+I would have preferred an extra day in Phnom Penh. about 8 years ago